 Control and Data Flow Analysis

-The process of making such informations flow visible is called "flow analysis".
+The process of making such information flows visible is called "flow analysis".
 The result of such an analysis is usually a graph, often with annotations.
-Commonly, a control flow graph ("flowchart") is produced, and flow analyses augment that graph with additional arcs or annotations on the nodes of the control flow graph ("facts").
+Commonly, a control flow graph ("flowchart") is produced, and data flow analyses augment that graph with additional arcs or annotations on the nodes of the control flow graph ("facts").

 Control Flow Analysis and Graphs